Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/WmsLayerUrl/README.md

 ## About the data

-This sample uses a [U.S. National Weather Service radar map](https://nowcoast.noaa.gov/arcgis/services/nowcoast/radar_meteo_imagery_nexrad_time/MapServer/WMSServer?request=GetCapabilities&service=WMS).
-Because WMS services generate map images on-the-fly, this layer is always up-to-date with the latest [NOAA NEXRAD radar](https://www.ncdc.noaa.gov/data-access/radar-data/nexrad) observations.
+This sample uses the WMS service behind the [U.S. National Weather Service radar map](https://nowcoast.noaa.gov/).
+Because WMS services generate map images on-the-fly, this layer is always up-to-date with the latest NOAA nowCOAST real-time coastal observations, forecasts, and warnings.

 ## Tags

-OGC, web map service, WmsLayer
+OGC, web map service